Asanga: Biography

-According to later hagiographies, Asaṅga was born in Puruṣapura (present day Peshawar in Pakistan), which at that time was part of the ancient kingdom of Gandhāra.
+There are differing views as to Asaṅga's birthplace.
+Some sources record that he was born in Puruṣapura (present day Peshawar in Pakistan) in a Brahmin family, which at that time was part of the ancient kingdom of Gandhāra.
+However the writings of Buton Rinchen Drub state that Asanga and his brother, Vasubandhu, were born in Central India.
 Current scholarship places him in the fourth century CE.
 He was perhaps originally a member of the Mahīśāsaka school or the Mūlasarvāstivāda school but later converted to Mahāyāna.
 According to some scholars, Asaṅga's frameworks for Abhidharma writings retained many underlying Mahīśāsaka traits, but other scholars argue that there is insufficient data to determine which school he originally belonged to.

 In the record of his journeys through the kingdoms of India, Xuanzang wrote that Asaṅga was initially a Mahīśāsaka monk, but soon turned toward the Mahāyāna teachings.
 Asaṅga had a half-brother, Vasubandhu, who was a monk from the Sarvāstivāda school.
 Vasubandhu is said to have taken up Mahāyāna Buddhism after meeting with Asaṅga and one of Asaṅga's disciples.

 Asaṅga spent many years in serious meditation and study under various teachers but the narrative of the 6th century monk Paramārtha states that he was unsatisfied with his understanding.
 Paramārtha then recounts how he used his meditative powers (siddhis) to travel to Tuṣita Heaven to receive teachings from Maitreya Bodhisattva on emptiness, and how he continued to travel to receive teachings from Maitreya on the Mahayana sutras.

 Xuanzang (fl. c.
 602 – 664), a Chinese monk who traveled to India to study in the Yogacara tradition tells a similar account of these events: